Back To Top

 Higher price point

-In the summer months, you might like to swap your walking shoes for a pick of hiking sandals for summer.
+With the summer months behind us, you might be looking to find a deal on a pair of hiking sandals for trips next summer.
+Good plan.
 The Teva Terra Fi 5 Universal were my top choice overall, with comfort and style evenly matched.

 These sandals have two adjustable straps, one just below the toes and another over the front of the foot, which provide support.
 The midsole arch makes for comfortable walking over rockier terrains and trails, with plenty of traction in the outer sole.

 The key difference between hiking shoes and sandals is the level of toe protection on offer.
 However, although the toes are exposed in these shoes, the front of the sole does lift in the Teva Terra Fi 5, which helps to protect them.
-They are shoes for smoother paths and walkways nonetheless - you'd be better opting for a full hiking shoe for any more intense terrains.
+They are shoes for smoother paths and walkways.
+Nonetheless, you'd be better off opting for a full hiking shoe for any more intense terrains.

 These sandals are more expensive than some others on the list at £90, but as you would hope, these are durable and feel like they are made to last.